BergWerkGIS/VoGIS-Raumplanung/README.md

 [Amt der Vorarlberger Landesregierung, Landesamt für Raumplanung und Baurecht.](http://www.vorarlberg.at/vorarlberg/bauen_wohnen/bauen/raumplanungundbaurecht/start.htm)

+##Known issue
+When scrolling through the parcel ids using the scrollbar the list jumps to the top after checking an id.

+When using the mouse wheel for scrolling this strange behaviour does not occur.

+**Any hints on why this happens or how to make the QListWidget behave correctly are highly appreciated!**

 ##Prerequisites
 This plugin was developed for special needs and data structures.
 It cannot be used without these out of the box.